barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas-2015.md

 # Google Summer of Code 2015

-_TODO_: new images

 <p align="center">
 <img src="gsoc/2015/0.png">
 </p>

 [Cesium](http://cesiumjs.org/) is an open-source JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
 It uses HTML5 and [WebGL](http://www.khronos.org/webgl) for hardware-accelerated graphics.
 Our code has shipped to [10's of millions of people in the same day](http://cesiumjs.org/demos/noradtrackssanta.html) and is used all around the world in fields as diverse as GIS, aerospace, real estate, sports, and entertainment.
+The Cesium community is growing rapidly; check out the activity on the [forum](http://cesiumjs.org/forum.html) and [@CesiumJS](https://twitter.com/cesiumjs).

 We have a culture of writing clean, peer-reviewed, tested code.
 Our developers are experts in their fields; they write books, create open standards, and present at international conferences.
 We look forward to helping you grow your skills and ship beautiful code that has wide impact.